Jeffree Star

-Jeffree Star (born Jeffrey Lynn Steininger Jr., November 15, 1985) is an American YouTuber, makeup artist, and former singer-songwriter.
+Jeffree Star (born Jeffrey Lynn Steininger Jr., November 15, 1985) is an American makeup artist, media personality and singer-songwriter.
 He is the founder and owner of Jeffree Star Cosmetics.

-In 2009, Star released a studio album, Beauty Killer, which included songs such as "Lollipop Luxury" featuring Nicki Minaj.
+In 2009, Star released his debut studio album, Beauty Killer, which included songs such as "Lollipop Luxury" (which has a remix featuring Nicki Minaj).
 He embarked on several world tours to promote his music.
-In 2010, he signed to Konvict Muzik but abruptly left the music industry by 2013 citing legal issues the label’s owner faced between 2007 and 2010.
+In 2010, he signed to Konlive, but abruptly left the music industry by 2013, citing legal issues the label's owner faced between 2007 and 2010.
+Star returned to the music industry in 2024 announcing a re-release of his album Beauty Killer featuring 3 new songs.
 In November 2014, Star founded the company Jeffree Star Cosmetics.
 In 2018, Forbes revealed that he had earned $18 million from his YouTube endeavors alone, making him the fifth-highest-paid YouTuber that year.

 Early life

-Jeffree Lynn Steininger Jr. was born in Los Angeles County, California, on November 15, 1985 and grew up in Orange County, California.
+Jeffrey Lynn Steininger Jr. was born in Los Angeles County, California, on November 15, 1985, and grew up in Orange County, California.
 He says that he began experimenting with his mother's makeup as a child, and convinced her to let him wear it to school when he was in junior high.
 Star attended Pacifica High School in Garden Grove, California, from which he graduated in 2002.
 After high school, he legally changed his name to Jeffree Star and supported himself with various makeup, modeling, and music jobs in Los Angeles.
 He recalls his early years, spending his weekends using a fake ID to attend Hollywood clubs, which is where celebrities would hire him as a personal makeup artist.

 Career

 MySpace

-Star used MySpace to further both his music as well as fashion design career.
+Star used MySpace to further both his music and his fashion design career.
 Using MySpace like a blog, Star shared his personal life, while also providing social commentary on "self-image and confidence", fame and beauty.
 Due to his use of several websites, Star already had a built-up fan base who signed up to join him on MySpace, giving his profile a large number of friends from its inception.
 His MySpace photoshoots would frequently gain over 50,000 comments.
 He also gained fame as one of the most popular independent artists, with the daily rankings placing him in the top tier on MySpace.